JamieElls/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M00Lab00_Validate_Lab_Environment.md

 ## Module 1: Configure Dynamics 365 Sales

 **Note:** This is a **_Training 4 Dynamics 365 Ltd._** branch of the original MoC.
-For general guidance on the use of these labs please refer to the [readme file](https://raw.githubusercontent.com/JamieElls/MB-210-Dynamics365forSales/jamie-testing-b2/Instructions/Labs/LAB%5BMB-210%5D_T4D_README.md).
+For general guidance on the use of these labs please refer to the [README file](https://github.com/JamieElls/MB-210-Dynamics365forSales/blob/jamie-testing-b2/Instructions/Labs/LAB%5BMB-210%5D_T4D_README.md).

 ## Practice Lab 1.1 - Validate lab environment